lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 {::nomarkdown}</div>{:/}

-Lines which begin with '**#**' are comment lines and are ignored.
+* Lines which begin with '**#**' are comment lines and are ignored.
 (More generally, text following a `#' in any line is ignored).

-Lines beginning with '**%**' are directives to the preprocessor.
+* Lines beginning with '**%**' are directives to the preprocessor.
 Directives can perform various functions similar to a normal programming language, such as assigning variables, evaluating expressions, conditionally readings some lines, and repeated loops over sections of input.

-Near the top, beginning with **% const**, follow a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
-The parser interprets the contents of brackets **{...}** as algrebraic expressions.  **{...}** is evaluated and the numerical result is substituted for it.
+Near the top of the ctrl file, beginning with **% const**, follow a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
+The parser interprets the contents of brackets **{...}** as algrebraic expressions:  **{...}** is evaluated and the numerical result is substituted for it.
 Expression substitution works for input lines proper, and also in the directives.

 For example this line